Museums and galleries

 Housed in the Park Dräi Eechelen with views over the City, the museum of modern art has collection of permanent and temporary pieces reflecting current artistic trends and new practises.
 Workshops and guided tours are offered to all ages here.

-Entry costs €8 for adults (free for under 21s) and opening hours can be found here.
+Entry costs €8 for adults (free for under 21s or students under 26) and opening hours can be found here.

 Casino Luxembourg (Luxembourg City)